 Helpinfo, the context-sensitive help topic to open when F1 is pressed for the method in the Keyword View or Editor, or when the Operation Help button is clicked for the method in the Step Generator.

 Return value type.

-Note: All UFT common methods and properties can be performed on all Testing Extensibility test objects, as long as you implement all of the necessary interface methods defined in the UFT Extensibility Agent type library.
-Do not override the definitions of the UFT common methods and properties, or their implementation.
-For a list of the common methods and properties supported by UFT, see the Micro Focus UFT Object Model Reference for GUI Testing.
+Note: All UFT One common methods and properties can be performed on all Testing Extensibility test objects, as long as you implement all of the necessary interface methods defined in the UFT Extensibility Agent type library.
+Do not override the definitions of the UFT One common methods and properties, or their implementation.
+For a list of the common methods and properties supported by UFT One, see the Micro Focus UFT One Object Model Reference for GUI Testing.

 For more information, see Naming Test Object Classes and Test Object Methods and Properties.

 Default test object method.
 The test object method that is selected by default in the Keyword View and Step Generator when a step is generated for an object of this class.